Ferlab-Ste-Justine/terraform-libvirt-nfs-server/README.md

 - **data_volume**: Optional variable to separate disk volume to attach to the vm on nfs' data path
   - **id**: Id for an optional separate disk volume.
   - **path**: Path for an optional separate disk volume.
-- **libvirt_network**: Parameters to connect to a libvirt network if you opt for that instead of macvtap interfaces.
-In has the following keys:
+- **libvirt_network**: Parameters to connect to libvirt networks.
+Each entry has the following keys:
-  - **ip**: Ip of the vm.
-  - **mac**: Mac address of the vm.
-If none is passed, a random one will be generated.
   - **network_id**: Id (ie, uuid) of the libvirt network to connect to (in which case **network_name** should be an empty string).
   - **network_name**: Name of the libvirt network to connect to (in which case **network_id** should be an empty string).
+  - **ip**: Ip of interface connecting to the libvirt network.
+  - **mac**: Mac address of interface connecting to the libvirt network.
+  - **prefix_length**:  Length of the network prefix for the network the interface will be connected to.
+For a **192.168.1.0/24** for example, this would be **24**.
+  - **gateway**: Ip of the network's gateway.
+Usually the gateway the first assignable address of a libvirt's network.
+  - **dns_servers**: Dns servers to use.
+Usually the dns server is first assignable address of a libvirt's network.
-- **macvtap_interfaces**: List of macvtap interfaces to define for the vm.
-This is mutually exclusive with **libvirt_network**.
-Each entry in the list is an object with the following properties: interface, prefix_length, ip, mac, gateway, dns_servers
+- **macvtap_interfaces**: List of macvtap interfaces to connect the vm to if you opt for macvtap interfaces.
+Each entry in the list is a map with the following keys:
+  - **interface**: Host network interface that you plan to connect your macvtap interface with.
+  - **prefix_length**: Length of the network prefix for the network the interface will be connected to.
+For a **192.168.1.0/24** for example, this would be 24.
+  - **ip**: Ip associated with the macvtap interface.
+  - **mac**: Mac address associated with the macvtap interface
+  - **gateway**: Ip of the network's gateway for the network the interface will be connected to.
+  - **dns_servers**: Dns servers for the network the interface will be connected to.
+If there aren't dns servers setup for the network your vm will connect to, the ip of external dns servers accessible accessible from the network will work as well.
 - **cloud_init_volume_pool**: Volume pool to use for the generate cloud init volume
 - **cloud_init_volume_name**: Name of the generated cloud-init volume.
 If left empty, it will default to ```<name>-cloud-init.iso```.
 - **ssh_admin_user**: Username of the default sudo user in the image.
 Defaults to **ubuntu**.